Postgraduate Diploma in Management (in Information Systems) CG040INF05

 Applicants who complete the short assessment, but whose application documents are evaluated as NOT providing evidence of equivalent knowledge, will not be admitted on to the qualification.

-- Identify and evaluate solutions and sourcing alternatives
+- Identifying and evaluating solutions and sourcing alternatives

 - Understanding Organisations and Information Systems